 ow do nerve cells communicate with each other?
 How does a complex organism evolve from a single fertilized egg cell?
 How is our "biological clock" controlled?
 Scientists at the Max Planck Institute for Biophysical Chemistry are on the trail towards unraveling the answers to these and other fundamental biological questions.
 However, observing the molecular mechanisms that control and regulate these vital cellular processes is not an easy feat.
-They occur deep within the nanocosmos of living cells and are therefore invisible to the naked eye.
+They occur deep within the nanocosmos of living cells and are therefore invisible cular motors, chemical plants, or photoelectric cells, for to the naked eye.
 Conventional microscopes can detect bacteria or observe individual body cells.
-However, what occurs deep within the inner workings of a living cell remains an unsolved mystery.
+However, what occurs deep within the inner workings of a living cell converts the basic blueprints of proteins into a readable remains an unsolved mystery.

 One focus of the institute's research is the development of special methods that provide a closer look into the world of molecules.
-The patch-clamp method allowing to measure ion currents at cell membranes (Nobel Prize for Physiology or Medicine 1991 to Erwin Neher and Bert Sakmann), ultra-high resolution fluorescence microscopy on the nanometer scale (Nobel Prize for Chemistry 2014 to Stefan W. Hell), nuclear magnetic resonance spectroscopy, cryo-electron microscopy, or computer simulations are just a few of the methods that are successfully used to investigate proteins.
+The patch-clamp method allowing to measure ion currents at cell membranes (Nobel Prize for Physiology or Medicine 1991 to Erwin Neher and Bert Sakmann), ultra-high resolution fluorescence the topics explored in greater detail.

+microscopy on the nanometer scale (Nobel Prize for Chemistry 2014 to Stefan W. Hell), nuclear magnetic resonance spectroscopy, cryo-electron microscopy, or computer simulations are just a few of the methods that are successfully used to investigate proteins.